 Telehealth and behavioral health

-Telehealth is a safe and convenient option for getting behavioral health care at home.
-You may be able to attend appointments without needing transportation, reducing time needed off work and limiting the need for childcare.
+Telehealth is a safe and convenient option for getting mental behavioral health care at home.
+You may be able to attend appointments without needing transportation, taking time off work, or arranging for childcare.
 Those factors can be important in a long-term treatment plan.